aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

 1. If the position encoded in the QR code is `left`:

-   The reference point would considered to be on the right of the QR code, so that the AWS DeepRacer can pass it with the identified QR code to its left.
+   The reference point would be considered to be on the right of the QR code, so the AWS DeepRacer can pass it with the identified QR code to its left.

    ![deepracer-offroad-qr-detection-bb-left](/media/deepracer-offroad-qr-detection-bb-left.png)

-1. If the position encoded is `right`:
+1. If the position encoded in the QR code is `right`:

-   The reference point would considered to be on the left of the QR code for the AWS DeepRacer to pass it with the identified QR code to the right.
+   The reference point would be considered to be on the left of the QR code, so the AWS DeepRacer can pass it with the identified QR code to its right.

    ![deepracer-offroad-qr-detection-bb-right](/media/deepracer-offroad-qr-detection-bb-right.png)

-1. When there are multiple QR codes detected (both left and right positioned)
+1. If there are multiple QR codes detected (and the positions encoded in the QR codes are both `left` and `right`):

    ![deepracer-offroad-qr-detection-bb-multipleqr](/media/deepracer-offroad-qr-detection-bb-multipleqr.png)